carre-project/visual-interface-docker/README.md

-Debian/Tomcat7
+CARRE/visual-interface
 ==================

 docker image for tomcat7 (with OpenJDK JRE) based off of stackbrew/debian:jessie

-Note:  For Tomcat 7 with Oracle JRE, use mbentley/tomcat7-oracle

 To pull this image:
-`docker pull mbentley/tomcat7`
+`docker pull carre/visual-interface`

 Example usage:
-`docker run -p 8080:8080 -d mbentley/tomcat7`
+`docker run -p 8080:8080 -d carre/visual-interface -v /home/$USER/webapps`

 To deploy a specific .war file to ROOT, see the commented out section of the `Dockerfile`.